-Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements. ^(Core)
+Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements.
+(Core)

 - 6.26.a.
-Night float may not exceed three months per year. ^(Detail) - 6.27.
-Maximum In-House On-Call Frequency Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period). ^(Core) - 6.28.
+Internal Medicine-Pediatrics residency programs must not average in-house call over a four-week period.
+(Core) - 6.27.
+Maximum In-House On-Call Frequency

+Residents must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
+(Core)

+6.28.
 At-Home Call